Dvidal7788/snail_eater_game/README.md

   <ol>
 	<li>EASY:</li>
 	<li>For each ghost, uses random number generator to determine 33/33/33 chance if ghost will move horizontally towards player, vertically towards player or not move at all.</li>
-	<li>If the ghost is blocked in the direction that has been chosen, ghost will not move</li>
+	<li>If the ghost is blocked in the direction that has been randomly chosen, the ghost will not move</li>
 	<li>HARD:</li>
-	<li>For each ghost, uses random number generator to determin 50/50 chance if ghost will move horizontally towards player or vertically towards player.
-G</li>       	<li>If the ghost is blocked in the direction that has been chosen, ghost will not move.
-Otherwise ghsot will always move towards player on every turn.</li>
+	<li>For each ghost, uses random number generator to determine 50/50 chance if the ghost will move horizontally towards player or vertically towards player.</li>
+	<li>If the ghost is blocked in the direction that has been chosen, the ghost will not move.
+Otherwise ghost will always move towards player on every turn.</li>
 	<li>IMPOSSIBLE:</li>
 	<li>Each ghost will move both horizontally and veritcally towards player if possible to move in that direction.
 This means that the ghost can move diagonally.</li>
   </ol>
-  <li>RETURN:</li>
+  <li>RETURN: Returns char letting calling function know if player has been eaten or not.</li>
 </ul>

 ___ IF_ERROR() ___